geeeedev/Cheatsheets/CheatSheet-JavaScriptConsoleLogging.md

   let isItWorking = false;
   console.assert(isItWorking, "this is the reason why the test fails")
   ```
+  > false result will cause the message to be logged.
-  > changing isItWorking to true, then the message will NOT be logged/appeared.
+  > changing isItWorking to true, then the message will NOT appear/be logged.

 - console.count - Counting
   ```js